lnyemba/jx/README.md

 In addition we tried to mildly specify preconditions for executions of functions
 </td>
 <td>
-This file is designed to handle http requests post, get, put of data and submitting form data as well as uploading of files.
-The interface we have chosen is intended to be simple:
+This file is designed to handle http requests post, get, put of data and submitting form data as well.

+<b>HttpClient.instance</b> is a factory class provided to access to the interface and provide the functionality

 </td>
 </tr>